wirefalls/geo-nft/README.md

 ### Introduction

 &nbsp; &nbsp;***Geolocation for nftables*** is a Bash script to create nftables sets of country specific IP address ranges for use with firewall rulesets.
 The project provides a simple and flexible way to implement geolocation filtering with [nftables](https://netfilter.org/projects/nftables/).
+It can be a useful tool to reduce the chance of malware, ransomware and phishing attempts as well as mitigating the effects of DDoS attacks.

 ### Features